Noobyetpro/LibbyDesktop/README.md

 - Browse and open your Libby library
 - Stream or download audiobooks
 - Switch between dark and light mode
 - Search and filter your borrowed content
-- Works offline once titles are downloaded
 - Cross-platform: Windows, macOS, and Linux

 ## 📥 Installation